 Portable Camping Stove + Gas.
 Some mountain huts don’t have stoves, which means you’ll need to bring your own portable camping stove and gas.
 To find out what amenities your mountain hut has, we recommend contacting the regional DOC office.

 Cooking Pot.
 In the mountain huts, there may, or may not be cooking appliances.
 We recommend bringing your own lightweight cooking pot to be safe.

 Lighter, or matches.
 If the mountain hut does have a gas stove, you’re going to need a way to light it.

-Freeze Dried Food.
+Freeze-Dried Food.
 We like Back Country Cuisine.
-You can buy their meals at most outdoor stores as well as some supermarkets.
+You can buy their meals at most outdoor stores as well as some supermarkets in New Zealand.

 Headlamp.
 It’s essential to have a headlamp when overnighting in NZ mountain huts.
-You’ll want one for navigating the hut in the evening and for middle of the night bathroom runs.
+You’ll want one for navigating the hut in the evening and for nightime bathroom runs.
 It’s a lot safer than using the flashlight on your phone.

 Geothermal shirt and pants for sleeping.